|Born||in Madison, Alabama, USA|

-Sondra Locke was born May 28, 1944 in Shelbyville, Tennessee, a quiet little town about 60 miles southeast of Nashville.
-She was the daughter of Raymond Smith, a military man stationed in the area, and Pauline Bayne.
+Sondra Locke was born May 28, 1944 as Sandra Louise Smith, probably in Madison, Alabama.
+She was the daughter of Raymond Smith, a military man stationed nearby, and Pauline Bayne.
 Smith departed the scene before Sondra's birth.
-Her mother quickly wed Alfred Locke (hence, the last name) and together they had a son, Donald (born 1946).
-Sondra's stepfather owned a construction company, and her mother worked in a pencil factory.
+In 1945, her mother wed William Elkins, and together they had a son, Donald, in 1946.
+The short union ended in divorce.
+In 1948, Bayne remarried.
+Alfred Locke bestowed his surname on Pauline's children and raised the family in Shelbyville, Tennessee, a quiet little town about 60 miles southeast of Nashville.
+Sondra's stepfather was a carpenter; her mother worked in a pencil factory.
 For the smart, fanciful Locke, "My childhood felt as if I had been dropped off at an extended summer camp for which I was waiting to be picked up."
 The bright girl loved to read, which puzzled her simple mother, who was always pushing her to spend more time outside.
 Sondra's happiest moments occurred on weekend visits to the local movie theater.

-Locke was a cheerleader and the class valedictorian in junior high.
+Locke was a cheerleader in junior high and graduated as valedictorian of Shelbyville Mills's eighth grade class of 1958.
 At Shelbyville Central High School, the "classroom was the one place where I felt like I had a chance to prove myself and I continued to excel.
 I felt safe there and I liked it."
 Her best friend was classmate Gordon Anderson.
 He was a fey young man, who shared many of Sondra's fanciful hopes about the future and was her collaborator in devising harmless ways to make their lives in Shelbyville more magical.
 One of the duo's frequent activities was making home movies with Gordon's Super 8 camera.

-Sondra and Gordon both enrolled at Middle Tennessee State University in 1962.
-Sondra acted in MTSU's productions of The Crucible and Life with Father.
-In the summer of 1963, after completing her freshman year of study, Sondra had a blowup with her mother, left home, and did not return to college.
-Instead, she worked in Nashville in assorted menial posts at radio station WSM, with occasional work as a model and in commercials.
-While in Nashville, Locke began acting in community theater, and won a statewide award for best actress in 1965 for her performance in The Monkey's Paw.
-Meanwhile, Gordon revealed to her that he was homosexual.
+In 1962, when Gordon attended Middle Tennessee State University, Sondra enrolled there, too.
+Upon completing freshman year, Sondra had a blowup with her mother, left home, and did not return to college.
+Instead, she worked in Nashville as a promotions assistant for WSM-TV, with occasional modeling and voiceover work.
+While in Nashville, Locke began acting in community theater as a member of Circle Players Inc. Meanwhile, Gordon revealed to her that he was homosexual.
 He went off to Manhattan to study acting and, for a while, had a lover there.
-Anderson was talented but unfocused about his theater craft and eventually returned to Tennesee.
+Anderson was talented but unfocused about his theater craft and eventually returned to Tennessee.
 Because of Locke's spiritual kinship with Anderson, she and Gordon decided to wed.
-The couple were married in a simple church service in Nashville on September 25, 1967.
+The mixed-orientation couple were married in a simple church service in Bedford County on September 25, 1967.
 (Reputedly, the marriage was never consummated.)

 If Gordon was unable to launch his own acting career, he had no such problems igniting Sondra's.
 He learned that Warner Bros. was holding an open casting call for a young actress to play a key role in the screen adaptation of Carson McCullers's novel The Heart Is a Lonely Hunter (1968).
-Anderson helped Locke research the part of Mick, a teenage waif in a southern town who befriends a deaf-mute boarding at the house where she lives.
-For the audition, Gordon bleached Sondra's eyebrows and bound her bosom so that she would instantly impress casting agents.
+Anderson helped Locke research the part of Mick, a teenage waif in a southern town who befriends a suicidal deaf-mute boarding at the house where she lives.
+For the audition, Gordon bleached her eyebrows, bound her bosom and carefully fixed her hair, makeup and outfit so that she would instantly impress casting agents.
 The ploy worked, and, after several callbacks, Locke -- who lied about her age to seem younger -- was hired.
 The movie was released in the summer of 1968 and earned respectful reviews from critics, although many filmgoers found the picture too arty.
 Sondra was Oscar-nominated for her sensitive portrayal.

-The showdown between Sondra and Clint occurred on New Year's Eve 1988 at their annual vacation spot in Sun Valley, Idaho.
+The showdown between Sondra and Clint occurred on December 29, 1988 at their mountain retreat in Sun Valley, Idaho.
 After an unpleasant confrontation, Eastwood suggested Locke return to Los Angeles.
-She scarcely saw Eastwood in subsequent months, but as far as Locke was concerned, they were still a couple.
-On April 10, 1989, as she was directing a demanding sequence in a new big-screen thriller, Impulse (1990), she learned that Eastwood had the locks changed on their Bel-Air mansion.
-He also had ordered her possessions to be boxed and put in storage.
-A letter signed by his lawyer was sent to "Mrs. Gordon Anderson" at her husband's address in West Hollywood, ordering her not to come home.
-When Gordon telephoned Sondra on the set to read her the letter, she fainted dead away in front of the cast and crew.
-The next day, the tabloids, the legitimate dailies and the broadcast media were full of the news, competing amongst themselves for details of Clint and Sondra's sensational break-up.
+She sensed their relationship had passed a point of reconciliation, a fact confirmed when she scarcely saw Eastwood in subsequent months and when industry friends they knew in common shunned her.
+As she admitted later, "In my head I guess I knew it was over, but in my heart Clint and I were still not severed."
+On April 10, 1989, while she was directing a demanding sequence in a new police procedural, Impulse (1990), Eastwood had the locks changed on their Bel-Air home.
+He also ordered her possessions to be boxed and put in storage.
+A letter addressed to "Mrs. Gordon Anderson", imperatively telling her not to come home, was delivered to her lawful husband's doorstep.
+When Gordon telephoned Sondra on the set and read her the letter, she fainted dead away in front of the cast and crew.

-On April 26, 1989, Sondra amazed Tinseltown by filing a palimony lawsuit against her domestic partner of 14 years, who had once claimed she was the only woman he ever loved.
+On April 26, 1989, Sondra filed a palimony lawsuit against her domestic partner of 14 years.
+Her "brazenness" in taking on the powerful Eastwood amazed and shocked Tinseltown and titillated the public.
 Her action sought unspecified damages and an equal division of the property she and Eastwood had acquired during their relationship.
-She asked for title to the Bel-Air home they had shared and to the West Hollywood home that Eastwood had purchased for Gordon and his partner to reside in.
+Locke asked for title to the Bel-Air home they had shared and to the Crescent Heights (West Hollywood) place Eastwood had purchased in 1982 (in which Gordon lived).
+The closed hearing was held on May 31, 1989, before a private judge.
 Before any court decision could be made, a private settlement was reached between the parties.
-Locke received $450,000, the West Hollywood property and a $1.5 million, multi-year development-directing pact at Warner Bros.
+Locke received $450,000, the Crescent Heights property, and a $1.5 million multiyear development-directing pact at Warner Bros.
 In return, she dropped her suit.
 By then, the fall of 1990, she was happy to end the hassle.
 (In the past months she had been diagnosed with cancer, undergone a double mastectomy, and endured chemotherapy.)

-In 1996, just minutes before a jury was to render a verdict in Sondra's favor, Clint's lawyers advised him to settle for an undisclosed amount.
+While Locke's case was revving up in the courtroom, Eastwood begged her to settle.
+On September 24, 1996 -- the morning in which jurors were set to begin a second day of deliberation -- Sondra announced her decision to drop her suit against Clint for an undisclosed monetary reward.
+One contingency was laid down: she would not reveal the settlement amount.
 The jubilant plaintiff said, "This was never about money.
 It was about my fighting for my professional rights."
 According to the victor, "I didn't enjoy it.
 But sometimes you have to do things you don't enjoy."
-Locke added, "In this business people get so accustomed to being abused, they just accept the abuse and say, 'Well, that's just the way it is.'
+Locke added, "In this business, people get so accustomed to being abused, they just accept the abuse and say, 'Well, that's just the way it is.'
 Well, it isn't."

 But Locke was not finished.
 She had a pending action against Warner Bros. for allegedly harming her career by agreeing to the sham movie-directing deal that Eastwood had purportedly engineered.
 On May 24, 1999, just as jury selection was beginning, the studio reached an out-of-court settlement with Sondra.

-In the years following her courtroom saga, Sondra did not direct another movie.
-She did make a brief return to acting in 1999 with supporting roles in two films that failed to secure a cinematic release.
-In her personal life, she had a live-in relationship with one of the physicians who had treated her during her cancer siege.
+In the decade following her courtroom saga, Sondra did not direct another movie.
+She did make a brief return to acting with supporting roles in the low-budget independent features The Prophet's Game (2000) and Clean and Narrow (2000), both of which failed to secure a theatrical release.
 In 2001, she sold her home in the Hollywood Hills and moved to another part of Los Angeles.
+She had a live-in relationship with one of the physicians who had treated her during her cancer siege.
+Dr. Scott Cunneen, described by Locke as "Herculean", was 17 years her junior, his mother only three years older than Sondra.
+She has since split up with him.

 |Gordon Anderson||(25 September 1967 - present) (separated)|